 According to an article on Corrections.com, “Exposure to loud noises for an extended period of time can lead to increased negative biological and psychological effects.
 According to researchers at the National Institute for Occupational Safety and Health, excessive noise levels are also associated with patterns of increased irritability and aggression and decreased cooperation.
 Also, excessive noise levels in correctional settings are associated with increased levels of stress and heightened safety and security concerns among staff.”

 So what are your furniture options?
-In most cases it’s those products that use materials that compliment or are alternatives to steel.
+In most cases, it’s those products that use materials that complement or are alternatives to steel.

 It’s enough to get on anyone’s last nerve.

 That’s why Norix Furniture created Quietcore® table tops which feature metal on the outside and particle board interiors.
 This technology comes with the same durability and safety features as other metal correctional tables, but the particle board also absorbs much of the noise that occurs due to the constant pounding that metal tops take in these environments.